Customize Consent Preferences

 If the debtor doesn't have a Swan account upon creation of the mandate, include their identification information instead:

-• Individual: given name, family date, and date of birth
+• Individual: given name, family name, and date of birth

 • Legal: name and SIREN